Back home: Erling Haaland completes move to Man City - WHIZ News

 The Norway striker finalized his move to Manchester City from Borussia Dortmund for 60 million euros ($63 million) on Monday to seal his return to England, the country of his birth.

-His father, Alf-Inge, played for City in the Premier League from 2000-03 and Erling supported the club as a kid.
+His father, Alf-Inge, played for and briefly captained City in the Premier League from 2000-03 and Erling supported the team as a kid, often going to Maine Road — the club’s former home — with his mother to watch his father play.
 He has posted on social media pictures of himself wearing a City jersey as a young boy.

-“This is a proud day for me and my family.
-I have always watched City and have loved doing so in recent seasons,” Haaland said.
-“You can’t help but admire their style of play — it’s exciting — and they create a lot of chances, which is perfect for a player like me.”
+Haaland said his family connections were among the reasons why he is joining City despite interest from many other major clubs in Europe.

+“First of all, my father, a little bit,” he said.
+“I was born in England.
+I have been a City fan my whole life.
+I know a lot about the club.

 Haaland, regarded as one of the world’s top young players along with Kylian Mbappe, is joining on a five-year deal.
 City activated the release clause in Haaland’s Dortmund contract and looks to be getting a superstar on the cheap.